TIY-2015-Final-Project-Carpool-App/Back-End/README.md

 #### Decline an Invitation

 Removes an invitation (and user) from a carpool.
+This route can be used to remove a user from a carpool group as well.

 Path:
 `DELETE '/invite/:id'`